gnuplot/gnuplot/win/README-Windows.txt

 --------------------------------------------------------------------------------

-The gnuplot team, April 2020
+The gnuplot team, January 2022